aws-samples/aws-big-data-blog/aws-blog-firehose-lambda-elasticsearch-near-real-time-discovery-platform/README.md

 node twitter_stream_producer_app
 ```

-Please see [Building a Near-Real-Time Discovery Platform] for more details on using Elasticsearch and Kibana as the discovery platform.
+Please see [Building a Near-Real-Time Discovery Platform with AWS] for more details on using Elasticsearch and Kibana as the discovery platform.

 [AWS Command Line Interface (CLI)]:http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html